farishaddad/Knowledge-Mining-using-Cognitive-Search/01-README.md

 ##Welcome
 Azure Cognitive Search is a new enrichment pipeline that allows you to find rich structured information from documents.
 This one day training will focus on hands-on activities that develop proficiency on Cognitive Search, an AI-oriented product announced on [Microsoft Build 2018](https://www.microsoft.com/en-us/build).
 These labs assume an introductory to intermediate knowledge of [Visual Studio](https://www.visualstudio.com/vs/community/), [Azure Portal](https://portal.azure.com), [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) and [Azure Search](https://azure.microsoft.com/en-us/services/search/).
 If this is not your case, we have quick start materials in the pre-requisites section of this training.

-##Goals - Bring Your Own Data!
+##Goals
 Today we will focus on hands-on activities to learn how to create a Cognitive Search solution for all types of business documents.
-You can bring your own documents or use the provided documents that include pdfs, docs, ppts and images.
+The multiple languages provided documents include pdfs, docs, ppts and images.
 In this training you will create a cognitive data flow and the enriched information will become part of an Azure Search index.

 At the end of this workshop, you should be able to:

 + Understand what Cognitive Search is
-+ Understand what this solution does and how it can be used
++ Understand what this solution does and how it can be used, including the capability to process any unstructured data
 + Implement Cognitive Search enrichment pipelines
 + Learn how to search for cognitive skills from business documents
 + Provide you a tool for demos, POCs and other business scenarios